comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 # Recipe Ratings
 {% docs column__recipe_rating %}

 Rating (1-5) of the recipe given by the customer.
-If rating is 0 it means that the customer marked the recipe as not cooked.
+If rating is null it means that the customer marked the recipe as not cooked.

 {% enddocs %}